UMCUGenetics/DIMS/README.md

 ```
 git clone -b master --single-branch git@github.com:UMCUGenetics/DIMS.git
 ```

-### Tools
 - In `/tools`, install mono with GUIX under /mono
 - In `/tools`, place the latest tested release of [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser/releases/tag/v1.1.11) (v1.1.11) under /ThermoRawFileParser_1.1.11
 - In `/tools`, put the required Human Metabolome Database (HMDB) .RData files under /db.

 ## Usage

-You generally wanna use the DIMS pipeline in combination with the [DIMS GUI](https://github.com/UMCUGenetics/DIMS_GUI/), which is an R shiny program to transfer data to the HPC and start the pipeline.
-However, manually starting the pipeline is also possible.
+The pipeline is meant to be started with the GUI, which is an R shiny program to transfer data to the HPC and start the pipeline.
+To open the GUI, open GUI.Rproj in Rstudio, which should open run.R and config.R.
+Then click "Run App" from the run.R file.

+Manually starting the pipeline is also possible.
 ```
 CMD:
   sh run.sh -i <input path> -o <output path> [-r] [-v] [-h]